usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-1/Leading Change.md

 For you and your work in digital services acquisition, two characteristics are particularly relevant and important to cultivate:

 * **Perspective on risk:** People who embrace a growth mindset are more willing to step outside of their comfort zone and take risks that might result in a short term “failure.”
-When you’re advocating for the non-traditional approaches you’ve learned about in this program, chances are that these are relatively—or entirely—new for your agency.
+When you’re advocating for the non-traditional approaches you’ve learned about in this program, chances are that these are relatively, or entirely, new for your agency.
 As you learned in the Leading Change module, leading change from the middle is not easy; however, it is possible.
 By working to change your perspective on risk and those of your team members (and employing the other strategies discussed in the Leading Change module), you can gradually contribute to the growth mindset of your organization.
 * **Embracing failure as you challenge the status quo:** By undertaking challenges, you open yourself up to learning opportunities.
-Failure will be part of that learning—that is, if you make a conscious effort to learn from it.
+Failure will be part of that learning, that is, if you make a conscious effort to learn from it.
 Learning from failure means you analyze what happened and explore what you could’ve done differently to create an alternative outcome.
 Pixar embodies this approach (read more about their approach, introduced above, [here](https://www.brainpickings.org/2014/05/02/creativity-inc-ed-catmull-book/)).
 NASA is another organization that has adopted this mindset over the years.
 For instance, in the 1960s during the race to the moon, NASA leadership deliberately encouraged engineers to take more risks.
 When unmanned rockets exploded on takeoff, department heads would applaud; in this way, everyone would know that their division had tried and failed, but at least they had tried.

 ---
 ## Wellness Rituals to Support You in Times of Transition

 As our discussion of the growth mindset indicates, failure is going to be part of your journey.
 It is normal.
 If you aren’t failing along the way, then you likely aren’t taking enough risks.
-As you’ve learned, the key is to take calculated, small risks over time (remember the buy small, miss small principle—this applies in all aspects of work), but learning to accept failure may not come naturally for you.
+As you’ve learned, the key is to take calculated, small risks over time (remember the buy small, miss small principle, this applies in all aspects of work), but learning to accept failure may not come naturally for you.
 Even if it does, there may be times where the stress gets to you.
 What do you do to support yourself through the change?
 We've provided some strategies to help you answer that question.

 First, interesting research has been done around treating performance in the workplace much like we treat word-class athletes, in that we consider all components of performance.
 As performance psychologist Jim Loehr and executive vice president of LGE Tony Schwartz explore in their research (explored in the [“The Making of a Corporate Athlete,” Harvard Business Review, 2001](https://hbr.org/2001/01/the-making-of-a-corporate-athlete)):

 >*“Some executives thrive under pressure.
 Others wilt.
 Is the reason all in their heads?
 Hardly.
 Sustained high achievement demands physical and emotional strength as well as a sharp intellect.
 To bring mind, body, and spirit to peak condition, executives need to learn what world-class athletes already know: recovering energy is as important as expending.”*

 Loehr and Schwartz’s used two decades of work at LGE with world-class athletes to create what they termed “The High Performance Pyramid.”
 They translated its techniques with athletes into high performance in the workplace.
 Achieving the “Ideal Performance State” requires engagement of all four capacities: the body, the emotions, the mind, and the spirit by treating the individual as a whole being.
-(Note “spirit” refers to the energy unleashed by tapping into one’s deepest values and defining a strong sense of purpose—for some, that’s religion; for others, that may be the outdoors, connections with family, etc.) The High Performance Period is shown below.
+(Note “spirit” refers to the energy unleashed by tapping into one’s deepest values and defining a strong sense of purpose, for some, that’s religion; for others, that may be the outdoors, connections with family, etc.) The High Performance Period is shown below.

 Research has shown that small rituals, repeated over time, can be used to enhance performance in these four areas.
 “Rituals” refer to the small, relatively low-effort activities you can do every day that can have a big difference.

 In times of hardship or transition, it can become easy for healthy routines to slip to the back of your mind.
 However, your **physical capacity** is important for mental and emotional recovery.
 It’s easy to get stressed out, angry, or resentful when you’re facing rejection.
 It’s important to think about ways that you can enhance your **emotional capacity** during these times.
 Additionally, your **mental capacity** can become hindered, and it may be difficult to stay focused.
 When your **spiritual capacity** is compromised, you may lack motivation, determination, or endurance.
-If you want to perform at your best—just like a star athlete—you must pay attention to all four performance areas.
+If you want to perform at your best, just like a star athlete, you must pay attention to all four performance areas.

-All that said, the reality is there’s a difference between *knowing* you should pay attention to these areas—and then actually *doing* it.
+All that said, the reality is there’s a difference between *knowing* you should pay attention to these areas, and then actually *doing* it.
 As explored in *“Why is resilience so hard?” by Steven Snyder in* Harvard Business Review, if you notice that in times of stress you break from routines that are part of a healthy lifestyle, taking the time to get back on track can have positive outcomes.
 By exercising and stepping back from your work for self-reflection, you can strengthen each of your capacities.
 Positive effects from these minor changes include increased clarity and inspired creativity.

 When dealing with rejection in the workplace, it’s easy to isolate yourself to avoid facing hardships.
 Instead of allowing yourself to fall into a rut, try falling back on your support system.
 Those who are close to you can provide you with motivating encouragement, and can serve as a source for new ideas and inspiration.